mcgrof/kvm-boot/README.md

 kvm-boot
 ========

-kvm-boot is for folks who work on Linux kernel development and want to test kernel compiles fast with an extremely lightweight and very easy to read simple test script.
+kvm-boot is for folks who work on Linux kernel development based on linux-next and want to test kernel compiles fast with an extremely lightweight and very easy to read simple test script.
 It is currently x86_64 biased, however some initial tests have been done to make it work with other architectures.

 Build
 -----